mezzio/mezzio/doc/book/template/laminas-view.md

 ## Recommendations

-We recommend the following practices when using the zend-view adapter:
+We recommend the following practices when using the laminas-view adapter:

 - If using a layout, create a factory to return the layout view model as a service; this allows you to inject it into middleware and add variables to it.